jamshaidsohail5/cube-lang/readme.md

 # The Cube Programming Language

 **Cube** is a modern, high-level language with a combined functional and object-oriented programming style.
-The language's core philosophy is to support efficient code, by enabling developers to write and test short intuitive programs with an emphasis on readability.
+The language's core philosophy is to support efficient code, by enabling developers to write and test short intuitive programs with a clear and readable syntax.

 ## Algorithms and Pseudocode

 [Pseudocode](https://www.youtube.com/watch?v=gcQMBK53UjI) is a fundamental concept in Computer Science for both education and design, and is used to explain how algorithms work, independently of any specific programming language.

-Cube uses a flexible [dependency grammar](https://en.wikipedia.org/wiki/Dependency_grammar) inspired by pseudocode and shares a common syntax with other pseudocode-inspired languages, including [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), [Ruby](https://github.com/ThibaultJanBeyer/cheatsheets/blob/master/Ruby-Cheatsheet.md) and [SQL](https://en.wikipedia.org/wiki/Select_(SQL)).
+Cube uses a flexible [dependency grammar](https://en.wikipedia.org/wiki/Dependency_grammar) inspired by pseudocode and shares readable coding style with other pseudocode-inspired languages, including [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), [Ruby](https://github.com/ThibaultJanBeyer/cheatsheets/blob/master/Ruby-Cheatsheet.md) and [SQL](https://en.wikipedia.org/wiki/Select_(SQL)).

 [![pseudocode](https://img.youtube.com/vi/gcQMBK53UjI/0.jpg)](https://www.youtube.com/watch?v=gcQMBK53UjI "pseudocode")